gocodeup/homework/week_1/assignment_1.md

 ### Exercise #3 - Constants

 1. Define a constant BIRTH_CITY and set it equal to your birth city.
-2. Try to redefine that constant?
+2. Try to redefine that constant.
 Did you get the expected result?

 ### Exercise #4 - Arrays